AgenticSciML: Collaborative Multi-Agent Systems for Emergent Discovery in Scientific Machine Learning: Summary and Discussion

 We introduced \textbf{AgenticSciML}, a collaborative multi-agent framework for constructing scientific machine learning (SciML) models through structured proposal, critique, refinement, and evaluation.
 In contrast to automated hyperparameter tuning, one-shot prompting, or neural architecture search pipelines, AgenticSciML coordinates distinct reasoning roles among agents and maintains a persistent methodological memory, enabling the system to explore the space of modeling strategies rather than merely parameter configurations.
 The resulting designs are not limited to variations of standard templates; instead, the system produces new forms of SciML architectures and training procedures that reflect nontrivial modeling decisions, such as adaptive domain decomposition in PINNs, constraint-conditioned branches in operator networks, or dynamically modulated loss schedules based on residual structure.
 These outcomes are characteristic of expert manual development in scientific computing and indicate that structured agentic collaboration can support emergent model-form innovation.

-The approach shares conceptual motivation with recent multi-agent scientific planning frameworks such as the Virtual Lab \cite{boiko2023virtual} and domain-specialized agent systems for molecular and materials discovery \cite{bran2023chemist,gupta2023agent}, as well as with neural architecture search and evolutionary optimization methods \cite{liu2018darts,real2019regularized}.
+The approach shares conceptual motivation with recent multi-agent scientific planning frameworks such as the Virtual Lab \cite{swanson2025virtual} and ChemCrow, an agent-based framework for molecular synthesis planning \cite{bran2023chemcrow}, as well as with neural architecture search and evolutionary optimization methods \cite{liu2018darts,real2019regularized}.
 However, those systems typically optimize within fixed hypothesis classes or focus on experimental decision-making, whereas SciML model design requires reasoning across architectural choices, physical constraints, solver behavior, training dynamics, and numerical stability.
 Similarly, symbolic regression methods \cite{cranmer2020discovering,udrescu2020ai} recover interpretable expressions but do not construct PDE-constrained learning architectures.
 Recent automated PINN and operator-learning frameworks \cite{zhang2023auto} streamline training workflows but do not modify the underlying modeling paradigm.
 AgenticSciML differs in aiming for the \emph{construction} of new solution strategies rather than the optimization of predefined ones, with collaborative critique and retrieval enabling iterative refinement informed by prior results.

 We also note some current limitations of this work.
 The quality of emergent solutions depends in part on the structure and coverage of the knowledge base, and improving retrieval grounding remains an important direction.
 Debate and justification among agents are mediated by LLMs and thus may not always reflect physically rigorous reasoning unless paired with numerical verification signals.
 Furthermore, the evolutionary search layer introduces computational overhead proportional to evaluation cost, suggesting that future work should prioritize tighter integration with differentiable solvers and low-fidelity model proxies.
 Extending the framework to multi-physics systems, turbulence, data assimilation, and real experimental workflows will also require adaptation in both evaluation procedures and memory representation.